-The Toolbar is located at the very top of your Admin screen and provides you (and your users) with access to various administration functions, features, information and “quick links” to other areas of your site …
+The WordPress Toolbar is located at the very top of your Administration screen and provides you (and your site users) with access to a range of useful administrative functions, features, information and “quick links” to other areas of your site …

-Note: Leave the “Show Toolbar when viewing site” checkbox ticked to display the Admin Toolbar in your WordPress administration area.
+Important: Leave the “Show Toolbar when viewing site” checkbox enabled to display the Admin Toolbar in your WordPress admin area.

 To learn more about the benefits of using the WordPress toolbar, see the tutorial below:

 You cannot change a username in the Profile area.